boa-dev/boa-dev.github.io/_posts/2022-03-01-boa-open-collective.md

 ---

 In the past months, due to the big and steady progress on Boa, we have received multiple requests to contribute with Boa financially.
-From now on, anyone can contribute with either a recurring donationk, or a one-time contribution in our [OpenCollective page](https://opencollective.com/boa).
+From now on, anyone can contribute with either a recurring donation, or a one-time contribution in our [OpenCollective page](https://opencollective.com/boa).

 # What does this mean for Boa?